 Delay in Filing the Claim: Some claims are denied because you took too long to file the claim.
 You waited 30 days before reporting the damage, for example.
 The sooner you file the claim, the less likely your claim will be denied.

 Exclusions: All insurance policies have exclusions.
 Many policies exclude flood damage, for example.
 Your property might have legitimate damage – but if the damage was caused by an excluded event, then it may not be covered.

 You can read more details about claim denials at The Most Common Reason Why Insurance Claims Are Denied.

 A denied insurance claim can be devastating.
 If your insurance claim was denied, then you need to contact your insurance company to determine why it was denied – and what you can do to fix it.

-If your insurer continues to deny your claim or offer a low payout, then your best option is to hire a public adjuster.
+If your insurer continues to deny your claim or offer a low payout, then your best option is to talk to a public adjuster for assistance.

-A public adjuster works on your side, representing your case against the insurance company.
-The public adjuster can fight for the compensation you are owed.
+A public adjuster is an insurance claim expert that works on your side, representing your case against the insurance company.
+The public adjuster can assist with every aspect of a property damage claim and fight for the fair compensation you are owed.